ykkimhgu/course-doc/numerical-programming/ta-tutorial/tutorial-nonlinear-solver.md

    > For dfdx(x), get the derivative formula analytically.

-4. After you have compile them successfully, move your functions to your header files
+4. After you have compiled them successfully, move your functions to your header files

 ###